 Certified trainers’ compensation will be paid by the State Board to the County Treasurer upon receipt of the reporting form approved and provided by the State Board to the county for that purpose.

 Certification and compensation of additional county trainers will be considered by the State Board on a case by case basis based upon need and availability of sufficient resources and funding.
+The compensation of the certified trainers for more than two training sessions will also be considered by the State Board on a case by case basis based upon need and availability of sufficient resources and funding.

+Request for additional certified trainers or compensation for additional training sessions in excess of the limitation established in this section must be made in writing and must describe the facts and circumstances that make the additional personnel and funding necessary for the effective training of county trainers.

 § 204 Compensation for Poll Worker Training Attendance